AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 #### San Francisco, USA

-Since San Francisco is were all the big tech companies are, lets compare there posts against my local scene.
+Since San Francisco is were all the big tech companies are, lets compare there posts against Linköping.
 I was able to scrape 359 job postings in SF.

 | Skill	| Number of Job Postings |